-A. Data Preparation
+3.1 Data Preparation

 Before triage commences, it is necessary to collect all the relevant information for each failure generated by regression.
-To this end, we follow the standard approach of performing SAT-based debugging, and for each failure $F_i$ we generate a suspect set $S_i$ .
+To this end, we follow the standard approach of performing SAT-based debugging, and for each failure F_i we generate a suspect set S_i .

-If N is the number of observed failures, then $\left|\bigcup{i=1}^{N} S{i}\right| = M$ gives the number of distinct suspects across all failures $F_1, F_2, \ldots, F_N$ .
-Recall, that in a feature-based representation, M corresponds to the number of dimensions of the metric space where failures are mapped.
-Although, featurebased representation has been shown to outperform other existing methods, it does not perform well when M >> N. This is due to the "curse of dimensionality" when the number of dimensions is much larger than the size of the data set.
-As such, to determine whether to use a metric space mapping we first compute the ratio N/M and check if $N/M > \gamma$ , where $\gamma \leq 0.2$ .
-If $N/M > \gamma$ , then similarities s(i, j) are computed based on Eq.
+If N is the number of observed failures, then $|\bigcup{i=1}^{N} S_i| = M$ gives the number of distinct suspects across all failures F_1, F_2, \ldots, F_N .
+Recall that in a feature-based representation, M corresponds to the number of dimensions of the metric space where failures are mapped.
+In previous work, feature-based representation has been shown to outperform other existing methods, but it does not perform well when M >> N [9].
+This is due to the "curse of dimensionality" when the number of dimensions is much larger than the size of the data set.
+As such, to determine whether to use a metric space mapping we first compute the ratio N/Mand check if $N/M > \gamma$, where $\gamma \le 0.2$.
+If $N/M > \gamma$, then similarities s(i, j) are computed based on Eq.
 2 in a metric space.
 Otherwise, similarities are non-metric and are computed based on Eq.
-1. However, in both cases, if $S_i \cap S_j = \emptyset$ , then s(i,j) is set to $-\infty$ , since disjoint suspect sets indicate that failures should have minimum similarity and never be placed into the same cluster.
-Note that the value of threshold $\gamma$ is determined empirically, as it will be discussed in Section IV.
+1. However, in both cases, if $S_i \cap S_j = \emptyset$, then s(i, j) is set to $-\infty$, since disjoint suspect sets indicate that failures should have minimum similarity and never be placed into the same cluster.
+Note that the range of potential values for threshold γ is determined empirically with a bias towards smaller values to avoid using metric mappings for high-dimensions.
+However, the actual value that we use in our framework is the result of a training process as it will be discussed in Section 4.
 In both cases, pairwise failure similarities are given in the form of a $N \times N$ similarity matrix S.

-B. Problem Formulation
+3.2 Problem Formulation

 Once similarity matrix S is computed, failure binning takes place.
-However, unlike prior work, in our methodology we do not treat failure binning separate from bin distribution.
-Rather, we provide solutions to both problems simultaneously, in a unified sense, by formulating the whole process as exemplarbased clustering.
+However, unlike prior work, in our methodology we do not treat failure binning separately from bin distribution.
+Rather, we provide solutions to both problems simultaneously, in a unified sense, by formulating the whole process as exemplar-based clustering.